dapr/docs/daprdocs/content/en/operations/components/certification-lifecycle.md

 - The component contains a record of the conformance test result reviewed and approved by Dapr maintainers with specific components-contrib version
 - Recommended for only non-business-critical uses because of potential for incompatible changes in subsequent releases

-### General Availability (GA)
+### Stable

 - Has at least two different users using the component in production
-- A GA component has a maintainer in the Dapr community or the Dapr maintainers
+- A stable component has a maintainer in the Dapr community or the Dapr maintainers
 - The component is well documented, tested and maintained across multiple versions of components-contrib repo

 ## Conformance tests